GoudaCouda/Android-DuckyIDE/README.md

 *   Tap **RUN** to inject immediately.

 ### 2. USB Arsenal
+> **⚠️ WORK IN PROGRESS:** The USB Arsenal feature is currently experimental and varies heavily by kernel.
+If you experience stability issues or if gadgets fail to enumerate, we highly recommend setting up your ConfigFS environment using the standard **Kali Nethunter** app or boot scripts first, then using DuckyIDE purely for script injection.

 *   Navigate to the "USB Arsenal" tab.
 *   Select your desired USB interfaces (e.g., "ADB + Mass Storage + HID").
 *   Tap **APPLY CONFIG**.